pegasystems/building-bridges/README.md

 ### Non-Docker way

 If you don't want to use docker for your Building Bridges instance, you can simply run `./scripts/runBridges.sh` to build and run Building Bridges.
-You want to specify an optional parameters using that (ex. `./scripts/runBridges.sh -p 8000`).
+You can also specify optional parameters here (ex. `./scripts/runBridges.sh -p 8000`).

 ### Configuration